ProgrammerKR/ProXIcons/README.md

 ## Acknowledgments

-- Inspired by FontAwesome, Feather Icons, and Boxicons.
+- Inspired & forked from Boxicons.

 - Special thanks to our contributors and users for their feedback and support.